 Sharing is Caring

-Do you have any pet LinkedIn headline worst practices?
-If so, I hope you will share them below.
+Do you have any best or worst practice LinkedIn headline examples for job seekers?
+If so, I hope you will share them in the comments below.

 Let’s Connect on LinkedIn